 Talking to friends, family and loved ones about your feelings.

-Many of these practices seem simple, yet of course it’s fair to argue that writing in a journal isn’t necessarily going to cure a chemical imbalance in your brain.
+Many of these practices seem simple, yet of course it’s fair to argue that writing in a journal isn’t necessarily going to “cure” your depression or its symptoms.

 But when you begin to replace depressive thoughts and emotional spirals with productive and healthy activities, you’re giving depression less space in your life, and that agency means that depression gets less screen time in the movie of your life.